Biography

 Partners

-The Sonya Rapoport Legacy Trust is partnered with art advisors and historians Terri Cohn of Terri Cohn Art Services, and Alla Efimova, of KunstWorks.
+The Sonya Rapoport Legacy Trust has partnered with art advisors and historians Terri Cohn of Terri Cohn Art Services, and Alla Efimova, of KunstWorks.

 We have worked extensively with Julie Casemore at Casemore Gallery in San Francisco, which currently represents a selection of Rapoport’s artworks.